“Well, it’s time to elect new officers since two of our four current officers are rotating off the board!”

 It is nearly impossible for an Executive Committee to be unified and effective leaders without

 Would you ever get on a plane or a boat without knowing where you are going?
 Absolutely not.
 When you get on board, you are confident that the pilot and you are heading to a predetermined destination.
 There might be some unavoidable delays, but at the end of the day, you trust that the pilot, the co-pilot, and the cabin crew are doing their best to get you safely and swiftly to your destination.

 Your community, staff, and board members need to share the same confidence in your

 organization’s Executive Committee.
 While the entire board must participate in the strategic planning process, the Executive Committee members bear a more significant burden in achieving its mission and vision.

 The most effective strategic plans include a capacity-building component that outlines board development.
 Strategies to strengthen and grow a diverse board might include the creation of a board development committee and board recruitment and retention policy.

-At the end of the day, it is not enough to simply focus on “building the board.”
-Organizations must also focus on grooming leaders who are willing and ready to serve as an officer and key voice on the Executive Committee.
+It is not enough to fill board seats; the organization must also focus on grooming leaders who are willing and ready to serve as officers and critical voices on the Executive Committee.